QuinlanVic/Insurance-app/README.md

 - Implemented the functionality that we learned in class for this application throughout the course
 - Worked through any errors with trial and error/thorough debugging with techniques learnt throughout my career and specific techniques from the course

+## POSTMAN COLLECTION AND Connection to Local/Azure Database
+Restricted access, have to ask for confidential information.

 # Setup